SuleimanFarah/sunpy/ORG/Coordination-Meeting-2021-Notes.rst

       - Will: would be `map.plotter.plot()` - should we alias to `map.plot()`?
 Yes (Danny says no :P (But agrees he's outvoted :) )
       - Stuart: Break up plot - i.e. have something like plotter.imshow? enable users to build up layer by layer, and then `.plot` would use `plotter.imshow` with extra title, grid etc.
       - should only alias `.plot` and then rest by ``.plotter.draw_limb` etc.
-      - Albert: Should it really return entire Axes (i.e. objects to returing WCSSubAxes), however as Will notes that its very handy that the WCSAxes is returned for setting up axes for then doing more nitty gritty things.
+      - Albert: Should it really return entire Axes (i.e. objects to returning WCSSubAxes), however as Will notes that its very handy that the WCSAxes is returned for setting up axes for then doing more nitty gritty things.
       - Should `.plot` just be more like `.peek`?
   - NDCube has fully APE-14 ordering nomenclature: array order (row major), pixel (column major), world order (column major)
     - should we remove PixelPair?